For a project manager, a bad week might go something like this:

 Purpose: Prevent organization’s IPR and customer’s information from information leakage.

-- Organization has developed / customized an internal application for processing customer’s information.
+- Organization has developed/customized an internal application for processing customer’s information.
 Protection of application source code and customer information is utmost important

 - Customer sends input file through FTP, project user downloads file from FTP and upload on application to process.
 There are 50 users working on this project and has access to FTP and application.
-Once processing is completed, project user sends and output file back to customer through FTP.
+Once processing is completed, the project user sends and output file back to the customer through FTP.